roberiacono/icon-block-wp/readme.txt

 = How do I select an icon? =

 Open the block settings panel in the right sidebar, and click on the “Icon Picker.”
-Use the search box to quickly find and select any icon from the Lucide library.
+Use the search box to quickly find and select any icon from the Lucide library or WordPress Social icons.

-== Screenshots ==

-1. Icon block in the block editor.

 == Credits ==

-Icons used are [Lucide Icons](https://lucide.dev/icons/) – an open-source icon library.
+Icons used are [Lucide Icons](https://lucide.dev/icons/) and [WordPress Social Icons](https://github.com/WordPress/gutenberg/tree/trunk/packages/block-library/src/social-link/icons).

 == Changelog ==